-Some Overseas Students who come to Australia have never had the need to do their own shopping, cooking, and housecleaning.
+Some international students who come to Australia have never had the need to do their own shopping, cooking and housecleaning.
 If these activities are new to you, you will need to understand that in Australia unless you choose to hire someone from a home services company to do some of these things for you; these are the responsibility of each individual and are a sign of personal independence and becoming an adult.
 Most Australians, especially landlords and rental agencies, believe it is very important for one's living environment to be kept clean.
-Our concern for cleanliness is evident when you visit the supermarket, where many varieties of cleaning products are sold.